 Dr. Luke E. Torian

 Dr. Luke E. Torian, a native of Roxboro, North Carolina is an individual who has dedicated his life to the service of others through ministry.
-They are the proud parents of a daughter, Constance.
-He currently resides in Woodbridge, VA. with his wife, Clarice.
+He and his wife Clarice are the proud parents of a daughter, Constance.
+He and Mrs. Torian currently reside in Woodbridge, VA.

 Dr. Torian earned his Bachelor of Arts degree in Political Science from Winston-Salem State University.
 He continued his education by pursuing graduate studies at the Southeastern Baptist Theological Seminary, then earning a Masters of Divinity degree from the School of Theology at Virginia Union University.
 In 1987, Dr. Torian earned a Doctorate of Ministry Degree from the School of Divinity at Howard University.